sdm-lang/rust-sdml/sdml-parse/README.md

 ### Version 0.3.0

-- Feature: updates to support the latest grammar, see ~sdml-core~.
+- Feature: updates to support the latest grammar, see `sdml-core`.

 ### Version 0.2.13-0.2.14

-- Build: update dependency from =sdml_error= to =sdml-errors=.
+- Build: update dependency from `sdml_error` to `sdml-errors`.
-- Build: bump version of =sdml-core=.
+- Build: bump version of `sdml-core`.

 ### Version 0.2.12